 - Supervise the activities of physical therapy assistants when required.

 - Maintains a safe and clean working environment.

 - Protects Residents and employees by adhering to infection-control policies and protocols.

 - Comply with federal, state, and local legal and professional requirements.

 - Contribute to inter-disciplinary team efforts in resident care

 - Graduate of an accredited Physical Therapy Program

 - Current New York State PT License

-- Experience in skilled nursing/ long term care settings preferred
+- Experience in skilled nursing/long term care, a plus.

 ABOUT THE AREA: